Openings in The Plotkin Research Group at UBC

 The Plotkin Research Group at UBC regularly seeks excellent students and post-doctoral fellows with outstanding academic records, and more importantly an unrelenting curiosity along with the motivation to experiment and investigate the consequences of a new idea.

 Our group members enjoy an exciting and interactive lab atmosphere, access to state-of-the-art computational resources, and the option for extensive collaborations with other research groups in physics and the health sciences.
-If you are a talented and self-motivated student or PDF who is interested in having a career in theoretical/computational biophysics, one the fastest growing interdisciplinary research areas in the sciences, you may wish to consider joining us.
+If you are a talented and self-motivated student or PDF who is interested in having a career in biophysics, one the fastest growing interdisciplinary research areas in the sciences, you may wish to consider joining us.
+We do research at the interface of experiment, computation, and theory, and recruit students from all areas.
 We welcome NSERC and other scholarship holders and provide top-ups.

 I regularly get a large volume of emails from prospective students inquiring about possible positions in my lab and cannot answer all of these in a timely fashion.
 I have thus compiled the following basic information that prospective students should read thoroughly before emailing me.
 Please note that I am unable to respond to emails inquiring about information that can already be accessed here.

 - Information on The Plotkin Research Group projects:

 Please visit the links on my website where you can read about current research projects and download published papers.

 - Information on the Physics & Astronomy Department's graduate admission process:

 Please refer to the Physics & Astronomy Graduate Admissions webpage for minimum requirements, application procedures and forms and deadlines.

 For any questions related to special circumstances such as meeting minimum requirements, exemptions, deadline extensions, or any specific situations, please direct your inquiries to our graduate office.